bcgov/fasstr/cran-comments.md

 ## Resubmission

 This is a resubmission (initial submission 2019-12-12).
+Github link of this version is in the "devel" branch located here: https://github.com/bcgov/fasstr/tree/devel.
 In this version I have:

 * Shortened the title to less than 65 characters